What is Content Curation and How to Do It Right

 Some advice that will make it easier to organize and consume your sources:

 - Try Evernote.
 This tool is simply amazing.
-It allows you save notes, articles, photos, screenshots and anything else you might find in the web, and organize it all with a tag system so that you can find and access it from all your devices when you are ready to start writing.
+It allows you to save notes, articles, photos, screenshots and anything else you might find in the web, and organize it all with a tag system so that you can find and access it from all your devices when you are ready to start writing.

 - You seem unable to find time to read your own sources?
 Or maybe you are just not that much into reading?
 Try videos, audiobooks or podcasts.